eternakk/eternia/docs/mcp.md

 This project ships a ready-to-use MCP configuration for Junie.

+Defaults update (no Docker required)
+- The default .junie/mcp/mcp.json now uses native MCP CLIs (github-mcp, mcp-sqlite, etc.) instead of docker run wrappers.
+- Benefit: avoids errors like "Cannot connect to the Docker daemon" and StandaloneCoroutine cancellations when Docker is not running.
+- If you prefer Docker, use the provided wrapper scripts below or symlink them to the expected CLI names.

 Where the files are
 - MCP servers config: .junie/mcp/mcp.json
 - Environment file: .junie/mcp/.env (not committed; copy from config/mcp/.env.example)